Frequently Asked Questions

 What is latex?

 Latex comes from the tropical rubber tree, Hevea Brasiliensis, that grows in southeast Asia, Africa and South America.
-The tree exudes a milky fluid that when tapped flows freely and can be harvested for up to approximately 30 years.
+The tree, when tapped, exudes a milky fluid which flows freely and can be harvested for up to approximately 30 years.

 Where does your latex come from?